the-teachingRSE-project/competencies/competencies.md

 ## Team Skills
 RSEs do not work in isolation.
 They are embedded in a research group or work within a team of RSEs supporting particular research projects.
+RSEs often need to interact with and facilitate communication in-between colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialization, expectations and experience.
 The team skills are therefore crucially important.

 ### Working in a team (TEAM)